Karch Kiraly

-The Miramar® Team, King of the Beach® & Spalding® were thrilled to have Karch as "Brand Ambassador" for almost 15 years up and through his official retirement and until 2019.
+The Miramar, King of the Beach & Spalding® partnership featured the living legend and Olympian Karch Kiraly as "Brand Ambassador" for over 15 years up and through his official retirement from playing on tour in 2019.

 2016 Pac-12 Men's Volleyball Player of the Century: Karch Kiraly